keithrbennett/life_game_viewer/README.md

 lower right cells are alive.
 The final row's new line is optional.

-When you copy a new game's data into the application, it clears all other data and uses that as generation #0.
+When you copy a new game's data into the application, it clears all other data and uses the new data as generation #0.

 The clipboard functionality enables you to edit game data by doing the following: